mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/networked/index.md

 ## Install Kommander on Konvoy

-If you want to customize a Kommander installation, see the [configuration page][configuration-kommander] for more details.
+To customize a Kommander installation, see the [configuration page][configuration-kommander] for more details.

 Before running the commands below, ensure that your `kubectl` configuration **references the cluster on which you want to install Kommander**, otherwise it will install on the bootstrap cluster.
 You can do this by setting the `KUBECONFIG` environment variable [to the appropriate kubeconfig file's location][k8s-access-to-clusters].